 More than a mouth issue

-Joyce Lee-Iannotti, MD, is a neurologist and sleep medicine specialist at Banner Sleep Center in Arizona.
+Joyce Lee-Iannotti, MD, is a neurologist and sleep medicine specialist with Banner Brain & Spine.
 She shared a recent study which associates nighttime mouth breathing with serious conditions found throughout the body.
 “Everything in our body is interconnected!”
 Dr. Lee-Iannotti exclaimed.